-As a state-mandated regional planning effort, the RTP/SCS provides an important foundation and framework for addressing the impact of the changing climate on our communities, transportation system, and other critical infrastructure.
-Specifically, this recurring regional planning process has a role to play in both addressing the hazards of flooding, sea level rise, and seismic events, and in helping local jurisdictions and regional partners work together to better ensure that the infrastructure and public services the people in our region depend upon can withstand the impacts.
-This is particularly important since the region has committed -- through the current RTP/SCS called Plan Bay Area 2040 -- to focusing future growth and development of housing, jobs and transportation infrastructure in existing urbanized areas through the designation of Priority Development Areas (PDAs) and Priority Conservation Areas (PCAs).
+As a state-mandated regional planning effort, the Bay Area's Regional Transportation Plan and Sustainable Communities Strategy (RTP/SCS) provides an important foundation for addressing the impact of the changing climate on our communities, transportation system, and other critical infrastructure.
+Specifically, this recurring regional planning process has a role to play in addressing the hazards of flooding, sea level rise, and seismic events, as well as in helping local jurisdictions and regional partners work together to better ensure that the infrastructure and public services the people in our region depend upon can withstand the impacts.
+This is particularly important since the region has committed - through the current RTP/SCS called Plan Bay Area 2040 - to focusing future growth and development of housing, jobs and transportation infrastructure in existing urbanized areas through the designation of Priority Development Areas (PDAs) and Priority Conservation Areas (PCAs).
 When considered together, and in light of new information about their vulnerability to multiple hazards, choices made around these and future priority areas will be important to securing the Bay Area's overall resilience (see p.
 13).